apache/openwhisk-wskdeploy/docs/wskdeploy_packages.md

 ### What if ```wskdeploy``` encounters an error during deployment?

 -  The ```wskdeploy``` utility will cease deploying as soon as it receives an error from the target platform and display what error information it receives to you.
-- It will then attempt to undeploy any entities that it attempted to deploy.
+- then it will attempt to undeploy any entities that it attempted to deploy.
-  - If "interactive mode" was used to deploy then you will be prompted to confirm you wish to undeploy.
+  - If "interactive mode" was used to deploy, then you will be prompted to confirm you wish to undeploy.

 ---

+When ready, you can navigate to the next example _'Creating a "hello world" package'_.
 <!--
  Bottom Navigation
 -->